 Co-published with The Atlantic.
 Fast-casual restaurants may appeal to yuppies, but for workers they're hardly different from McDonald's.

 Co-published with Vox.
 She's been in and out of shelters and rehabs.
 I can’t fix her.
 But she also can’t fix herself.

 Co-published with BuzzFeed Books.
 The most successful contemporary novels about poverty and The American Dream are coming from Italy.

 Co-published with Vice.
-Companies like Vivos are building luxury shelters for the wealthy designed to survive the end of the world, whatever form that apocalypse takes.
+Companies are building hideouts designed to survive the end of the world—but only for the superrich.

 Co-published with The Verge.
 No, Native Americans are not biologically more likely to become alcoholics.
 What's really to blame?
 Poverty, trauma, and colonialism itself.

 Co-published with Vogue.
 From Mr. Robot to Silicon Valley to Show Me a Hero, class disparity is the hottest thing on TV.

 Co-published with MSNBC with support from Magnum Foundation and the Pulitzer Center on Crisis Reporting.
 Matt Black traveled around the United States documenting impoverished communities in more than 70 cities.